elperedo/SaltMarshMBL/SRAdownload.md

 # SRA download

-The data fileq are over 50Gb.
+The data files are over 50Gb.
 Fastq-dump or fasterq-dump do not really work for files this size.
 Use prefetch instead, this downloads sra files which are ~5Gb (including F and R reads!)